Paths, Ends and The Separation Problem for Infinite Graphs: On the complexity of the Eulerian path problem

-\begin{thm}[\cite{Erdos-et-al}] Let $G$ be a graph. \begin{enumerate}[(i)] \item $G$ admits a one-way infinite Eulerian path if and only if it satisfies the following set of conditions, called $\eulerone$: \begin{itemize} \item $E(G)$ is countable and infinite. \item $G$ is connected. \item Either $G$ has exactly one vertex with odd degree, or $G$ has at least one vertex with infinite degree and no vertex with odd degree. \item $G$ has one end. \end{itemize} \item $G$ admits a two-way infinite Eulerian path if and only if it satisfies the following set of conditions, called $\eulertwo$: \begin{itemize} \item $E(G)$ is countable and infinite. \item $G$ is connected. \item The degree of each vertex is either even or infinite. \item $G$ has one or two ends. \item If $E$ is a finite set of edges which induces a subgraph where all vertices have even degree, then $G\smallsetminus E$ has one infinite connected component. \end{itemize} \end{enumerate} \end{thm} A proof of this result can also be found on \cite{nicanor-on-bean}.
-Using the characterization above, it has been proven in \cite{Kuske-Lohrey} that deciding if a highly computable graph admits a one-way Eulerian path (i.e.~if a graph satisfies the set of conditions $\eulerone$) is $\Pi_2^0$-complete.
-This turns out to be the same difficulty of deciding whether a highly computable graph as exactly one end: therefore, it is natural to ask whether the condition about having one end encapsulates most of the hardness of this question, making this decision task easier if we consider only graphs with the correct number of ends.
+\begin{thm}[\cite{Erdos-et-al}] Let $G$ be a connected graph with countably many edges. \begin{enumerate}[(i)] \item $G$ admits a one-way infinite Eulerian path if and only if it satisfies the following set of conditions, called $\eulerone$: \begin{itemize} \item Either $G$ has exactly one vertex with odd degree, or $G$ has at least one vertex with infinite degree and no vertex with odd degree. \item $G$ has one end. \end{itemize} \item $G$ admits a two-way infinite Eulerian path if and only if it satisfies the following set of conditions, called $\eulertwo$: \begin{itemize} \item The degree of each vertex is either even or infinite. \item $G$ has one or two ends. \item If $E$ is a finite set of edges which induces a subgraph where all vertices have even degree, then $G\smallsetminus E$ has one infinite connected component. \end{itemize} \end{enumerate} \end{thm} A recent and computable proof of this result can be found on \cite{nicanor-on-bean}.
+Using this characterization, it has been proven in \cite{Kuske-Lohrey} that deciding if a highly computable graph admits a one-way Eulerian path (i.e.~if it satisfies the set of conditions $\eulerone$) is $\Pi_2^0$-complete.
+This turns out to be the same difficulty of deciding whether a highly computable graph has at most $k$ ends, for any fixed $k > 0$.
+Also, it is not hard to show that deciding whether a highly computable graph admits a two-way Eulerian path (namely, it satisfies conditions $\eulertwo$) is, again, $\Pi_2^0$-complete (see \Cref{thm:eulerian-path-general} below).
+Moreover, we point out that in the same paper \cite{Kuske-Lohrey}, it is shown that both the above problems remain $\Pi_2^0$-complete in the case of \emph{automatic} graphs.
+Therefore, it is natural to ask whether the condition on the number of ends encapsulates most of the hardness of the Eulerian path problem, making this decision task easier if we consider only graphs with the correct number of ends.
+The rest of this section is devoted to confirm that indeed this is the case.